cfw-guide/dsi.cfw.guide/_pages/en_US/f3x-(mac).md

 ### Instructions

 1. Extract the F3X archive anywhere on your Mac.
-2. With your SD card inserted into your Mac, run the F3X app
+2. With your SD card inserted into your Mac, run the F3X app.
 3. Select your SD card and start the test.
-4. Press "Start Test"
 - Wait until the process is complete.

 ___